labsyspharm/harvardtissueatlas/README.md

 - **layout** - Specifies the template for the page (generally should not need to change)
 - **wide_container** (boolean) - If used, specifies whether to render the content in a wider content container.

-### datasets ###
+### data-cards ###
 - **title** - The title of the dataset entry
 - **image** - Path to the image used for the dataset card.
-Images should be placed in the *images/datasets* directory for organizational purposes, and the path should be relative to the root *images* directory of the site (eg. 'datasets/my-image.jpg').
+Images should be placed in the *images/data-cards* directory for organizational purposes, and the path should be relative to the root *images* directory of the site (eg. 'data-cards/my-image.jpg').
 Sizing will be automatically applied.
 - **date** - Date representing when the dataset was posted.
 Can be adjusted as needed to move the entry higher or lower in its display order (newer items are listed first in the dataset lists)
 - **featured** (boolean) - If *true*, will display this entry on the homepage
 - **minerva_link** - Link to the associated Minerva page